Rozee.pk Onboards Smartchoice.pk as Partner for RIZQ

-Rozee.pk, Pakistan’s largest online job platform, has onboarded the Karachi-based insurtech startup, smartchoice.pk, to be a partner for RIZQ, a financial wellness app that promises to make access to financial products and services effortlessly easy for Pakistani salaried professionals.
+Rozee.pk, Pakistan’s largest online job platform, has on-boarded the Karachi-based insurtech startup, smartchoice.pk, to be a partner for RIZQ, a financial wellness app that promises to make access to financial products and services effortless for Pakistani salaried professionals.

 With carefully curated partnerships and tailored products, RIZQ will act as a financial passport for the employed.